Dinosaur-Park/heyelb/README.md

   4. vi /workdir/devops/parasaus/service/xxx.yaml and save it

-  5. paractl create /workdir/devops/parasaus/service/xxx.yaml and which will return {"code":200}
+  5. input "paractl create /workdir/devops/parasaus/service/xxx.yaml" and which will return {"code":200}

 ok, let's have a nice journey!